Lopolin-LP/splitFileUploads-Vencord/README.md

    - ...unless you are using the extension or a userscript; read the [troubleshooting section](#cors-issues-on-the-browser).
 5. Now go and read how to [use this plugin](#Usage), as it _can_ be advanced!

-### Why does this need to apply a patch with git?
+### Why does this need to apply a patch to Vencord's Source Code?
-Downloading the files off of discords servers. `https://cdn.discordapp.com/attachments/*` does not include the `Access-Control-Allow-Origin` and `Access-Control-Allow-Methods` headers, which means the Browser _by default_ blocks the connection.
-This patch file includes additional fixes **that need to be applied in Vencords source code directly** to rewrite the headers to include them.
-Vencord already does rewrites for a few sites, such as `https://raw.githubusercontent.com/`.
+Downloading the files off of Discords servers.
+Any reply from `https://cdn.discordapp.com/attachments/*` does not include the `Access-Control-Allow-Origin` and `Access-Control-Allow-Methods` headers, which means the Browser blocks the connection, as it has no permission by the sender to access this content from another domain.
+This patch file includes additional fixes **that need to be applied in Vencords Source Code directly** to rewrite the headers to include them.
+Vencord already does rewrites for a few sites, such as `https://raw.githubusercontent.com/`, however those are CSP related and not CORS.

 You may ask yourself "wait, why do I see images that were sent as attachments then?!", and the answer is _check the raw data of that message_.
-You will see all attachments have a URL (to the raw content that can be downloaded), and a Proxy URL, where discord includes those headers, but only for a few specific file types, such as images, videos and text files.
+You will see all attachments have a URL (to the raw content that can be downloaded), and a Proxy URL, where Discord includes those headers, but only for a few specific file types, such as images, videos and text files.
 The images are loaded from the proxy.
 The `.001` or `.gz` files aren't detected as text files, and thus are not accessible via their proxy.
-Unfunnily enough, this also applies to some Videos or Audio files if they are encoded in a format that Discord doesn't understand, such as (the very good) AV1 or (the horrible) AAC.
+Unfunnily enough, this also applies to some Videos or Audio files if they are encoded in a format that Discord doesn't understand, such as (the very good) AV1 or (the horrible) AAC (which is just as horrible as MP3).

 Read more about the [patch itself below](#the-patch).